Ian Breakwell: British Artists’ Films

 Over 30 years of Breakwell’s filmmaking is surveyed.
 Included are his earliest to-camera readings from his written diaries, Excerpts From The Diary; the film Repertory; his hilarious parody of broadcast television The News; and the episodes Growth and The Walking Man from Annalogue’s Channel Four Television series Ian Breakwell’s Continuous Diary.
 Also included are two works that reflect his love of the alternative theatre traditions of variety, spectacle and illusion – Auditorium, and his brilliant response to a residency at the BFI National Archive, Variety.

 The British Artists’ Films DVD series is produced in partnership with arts documentary producers Illuminations and Arts Council England.
-It features a wide selection of important film and video work by British artists from the last thirty years.
+It features a wide selection of important film and video work by British artists from the last 30 years.
 Previous releases are William Raban and Chris Welsby.

 Special features